sahat/hackathon-starter/README.md

 | app.js                             | Main application file.                                      |
 | setup.js                       | Tool for removing authentication providers and other things.|

-:exclamation: **Note:** There is no preference how you name or structure your views.
+**Note:** There is no preference how you name or structure your views.
 You could place all your templates in a top-level `views` directory without having a nested folder structure, if that makes things easier for you.
 Just don't forget to update `extends ../layout`  and corresponding